0

 Diana R. Zimmerman, A Lucky Breath

 As our regular readers know, the Journal of Mennonite Writing tends to feature special issues, sometimes thematic, sometimes focusing on events like writing conferences.
-When editors Ann Hostetler and Jeff Gundy, after a rather long lull, started talking about what might be next, they started looking through a large number of recent Mennonite books, and hit on the idea of sending around a set of interview questions to the authors, asking for their responses and, if possible, brief excerpts from the books in question.
+When editors Ann Hostetler and Jeff Gundy, after a rather long lull after the 2022 conference issue, started talking about what might be next, they began looking through a large number of recent Mennonite books, and hit on the idea of sending around a set of interview questions to authors of works published since the 2022 conference, asking for their responses and, if possible, brief excerpts from the books in question.

 We got quick, enthusiastic responses from almost everyone we queried—so many that we will be publishing them in two issues of the journal.
 This issue includes the books published through 2023; the next, which will follow shortly, will feature 2024 books.
 Some were laconic, others expansive, but we think readers will find them all revealing, and hope they will send you to the books themselves.